nicoledesigns/first-project/README.md

+#Pet Website

-# The goal of this project was to design a pet website by myself using my competencies learned in my 1st year of university
+The goal of this project was to design a pet website by myself using my competencies learned in my 1st year of university

 This Website Includes: